 Creating Custom Symbols

-Be guided by the template.
-Create a custom symbol that’s consistent with the system-provided ones in terms of level of detail, optical weight, alignment, position, and perspective.
+Use the template as a guide.
+Create a custom symbol that’s consistent with the ones the system provides in level of detail, optical weight, alignment, position, and perspective.
 Strive to design a symbol that is:

 - Directly related to the action or content it represents

-To support a wide range of text settings, create custom symbols in as many weights and scales as your app requires.
-To enable the bold text setting and support Dynamic Type, create symbols in regular, medium, semibold, and bold at all scales.
-If your app uses additional font weights and scales, create symbols in these weights and scales, too.
+Use the template to help you produce custom symbols in as many weights and scales as your app requires.
+For example, to enable the bold text setting and support Dynamic Type, you need symbols in regular, medium, semibold, and bold at all scales.

 Provide alternative text labels for custom symbols.
-Alternative text labels aren’t visible, but they let VoiceOver audibly describe what’s onscreen, making navigation easier for people with visual disabilities.
+Alternative text labels — or accessibility descriptions — aren’t visible, but they let VoiceOver audibly describe what’s on screen, making navigation easier for people with visual disabilities.
 For guidance, see Accessibility > Copy and Images.